top of page

 WHAT WE BELIEVE

-NEW CHRISTENDOM REFORMED CHURCH IS, ABOVE ALL ELSE, COMMITTED TO THE CENTRAL MESSAGE OF THE BIBLE: THE GOSPEL AND KINGDOM OF JESUS CHRIST.
+NEW CHRISTENDOM REFORMED CONGREGATION IS A PROSPECTIVE REFORMED CATHOLIC CONGREGATION IN CHRIST'S ONE CHURCH THAT IS, ABOVE ALL ELSE, COMMITTED TO THE CENTRAL MESSAGE OF THE BIBLE: THE GOSPEL AND KINGDOM OF JESUS CHRIST.

 The gospel is the “good news” that Christ Jesus came into the world to save people who were by nature his enemies, seeking their own glory rather than the glory of God (1 Tim.
 1:15).
 By his sinless life, his atoning death in the place of his people, and his resurrection from the grave, Jesus reconciles us to God (1 Pet.
 3:18) and makes us new creations (2 Cor.
 5:17).
 Having ascended into heaven, he now reigns at the right hand of the Father as Lord over all (Acts 2:33–36; Eph.
 1:20–22), possessing all authority in heaven and on earth (Matt.
 28:18).
 Though creation has fallen into corruption through sin, Christ is restoring it to its original purpose (Rom.
 8:19–23; Rev. 21).
 This restoration begins in the hearts of his people but extends outward into every sphere of life—family, church, state, education, and culture—so that all things are brought under his righteous rule (2 Cor.
 10:5; Isa.
 2:2–4).
 As Christ’s body on earth, the church is called to labor faithfully for the establishment of a new Christendom, bearing witness to his reign until every knee bows and every tongue confesses that Jesus Christ is Lord (Phil.
 2:10–11).
 Christianity is the story of the mighty works of God in Christ, who redeems a people and renews the world under his good Lordship.